Frequently Asked Questions for RAs

-UConn practices single stream recycling, which means that all recyclables (except for electronics, see below) can be placed in any recycling bin.
+UConn practices mixed recycling, which means that all recyclables (except for electronics, see below) can be placed in any recycling bin.

 Small electronic equipment such as old cell phones and chargers, rechargeable batteries, and empty ink cartridges can be recycled by visiting any Complex Office and placing these in designated collection boxes.

 We have several outdoor recycling bins for bottles & cans located around campus.
 You can find one outside the Library (newsstand entrance), the Student Union, and the fieldhouse entrance to the SRF.